github/docs/content/actions/managing-issues-and-pull-requests/adding-labels-to-issues.md

 ## Introduction

-This tutorial demonstrates how to use the GitHub CLI in a workflow to label newly opened or reopened issues.
+This tutorial demonstrates how to use the {% data variables.product.prodname_cli %} in a workflow to label newly opened or reopened issues.
 For example, you can add the `triage` label every time an issue is opened or reopened.
 Then, you can see all issues that need to be triaged by filtering for issues with the `triage` label.

-The GitHub CLI allows you to easily use the {% data variables.product.prodname_dotcom %} API in a workflow.
+The {% data variables.product.prodname_cli %} allows you to easily use the {% data variables.product.prodname_dotcom %} API in a workflow.

-In the tutorial, you will first make a workflow file that uses the GitHub CLI.
+In the tutorial, you will first make a workflow file that uses the {% data variables.product.prodname_cli %}.
 Then, you will customize the workflow to suit your needs.

 ## Creating the workflow